fabiankachlock/micro-db/docs/api.md

 Delete a registered database.

 > **Which database is going to be deleted is determined by the filename of the database**
-> This means you don't need to pass the correct reference to the database, but if you would have to databases running on the same file (why???) both would get deleted.
+> This means you don't need to pass the correct reference to the database, but if you would have two databases running on the same file (why???) both would get deleted.

 | argument | type                          |
 | -------- | ----------------------------- |